Javascript Tutorials Web Development

 GraphQL gives many options when defining the schema.
 I get GraphQLInt, GraphQLString for example.
 To make it awesome, Iʼve added a constraint that makes the id non-nullable.

-One big gotcha here is GraphQL schemas need a query type to make them queryable.
+One big gotcha here is that GraphQL schemas need a query type to make them queryable.
 Below is the query type:

 const queryType = new graphql.GraphQLObjectType({